tswaters/pg-pool-singleton/readme.md

 ## Caveats

-This module does not provide any connection object or string into the constructor, so it only works when using the [https://www.postgresql.org/docs/current/static/libpq-envars.html](postgres environment variables)
+This module does not provide any connection object or string into the constructor, so it only works when using the [postgres environment variables](https://www.postgresql.org/docs/current/static/libpq-envars.html)

 ## License